shahin1009/EDMD/README.md

 This is where eDMD comes into play.
 It is a generalized version of DMD that lets us choose the observables more flexibly.
 This makes the method more accurate and also expands its applicability in a broader range of areas.

-For eDMD, we use a dictionary of observables that describe the finite-dimensional subspace over which the Koopman operator can be approximated.
+For eDMD, we use a dictionary of observables(The first three functions in the notebook) that describe the finite-dimensional subspace over which the Koopman operator can be approximated.
 Hence, we can reconstruct the solution with better accuracy by using a finite number of terms.

 The challenge with eDMD is to choose the right dictionary that can capture the nonlinear dynamics of the system.
 In case of high-dimensional and highly nonlinear systems, we may use machine learning techniques like artificial neural networks or dictionary learning algorithms to select a suitable dictionary.